-From 1 January 2021, VAT due in other EU member states in respect of intra-community distance sales can be declared in only one member state, using the EU One Stop Shop (EU OSS) system.
+Since 1 July 2021, VAT due in other EU member states in respect of intra-community distance sales can be declared in only one member state, using the EU One Stop Shop (EU OSS) system.

 Until 30 June 2021, if a company supplied goods from one member state to a destination in another member state, and if the recipient was a private individual or fell into certain other categories, the revenue associated with those goods was only taxed in the country of destination if it exceeded the threshold applicable in the country of destination.

 A German company is sending items to private individuals in Austria.
 The value of the goods exceeds the delivery threshold under Austrian tax law.
 The place of delivery is deemed to be Austria (the final destination), not Germany.
 This means that the deliveries are treated as domestic deliveries in Austria, making them taxable in Austria.
 The German company is therefore obliged to register for VAT in Austria.
 The bills sent by the German company to Austrian private individuals are legally required to show Austrian VAT (see Article 11, Paragraph (1), Sentence (2) of the Umsatzsteuergesetz – UStG).

 If the goods are sold by a foreign company within the meaning of Section 27, Paragraph (4) UStG, and if it undertakes intra-community distance sales to threshold purchasers, the recipients must retain the VAT payable on the goods and pay it to the tax office responsible for the supplier (Finanzamt Graz-Stadt).